uxxman/service_record/README.md

     errors.add :authentication, 'invalid credentials' end end

+# Inside controllers/users_controller.rb
+def sign_in
+  response = AuthenticateUser.perform(params.permit(:email, :password))

+  if response.success?
+    render json: response.result
+  else
+    render json: response.errors, status: :unauthorized end end
 ```

 ## Validations

 ServiceRecord extends on `ActiveModel::Validations`, so, everything that you can do there can be done inside a service class and ServiceRecord will make sure that a service only runs the perform function when all validations are passed, otherwise `errors` will contain details about the validation issues.
-Since ServiceRecord doesn't have an underlining object that needs to persisted like in ActiveRecord, you should avoid conditons like on create/update/save etc.
+Since services don't have an underlining object that needs to persisted like in ActiveRecord, you should avoid conditons filters like on create/update/save etc.

 You can also define callbacks like `before_validation` and `after_validation` just like you do inside an ActiveRecord class.